 What You Can do to Protect and Enhance Your Savings

-- save on your everyday bills and spending
+- save on your everyday bills--and save for a goal

 - invest in shares (ETFs), from as little as $5

 - start a business or sideline to earn money -- using your time effectively

 Because our mind often holds us back from strategic investing, we take our fears out of the dark cupboard.
 Through stories and exercises, you’ll learn how to overcome negative thoughts to design your financial life the way you want it to be.

 On Sale at Book Depository -- with free shipping

 Or purchase direct from author -- with Payhip

 Most of us ordinary Australians (and other world citizens) hope that the banking and financial services industry is in place to help us make the most of our money and, yes, make a fair profit, but not at our expense.
 Sadly, no.